Shawn-Yu-1/AGGNet/README.md

 |CelebA-HQ(256x256) | 65M| [googleDisk](https://drive.google.com/drive/folders/1WW9Kdx_aYDcLfNcWobpzEqhDuU5Iiveo)|
 PSV(512x512)|    65M    |[googleDisk](https://drive.google.com/drive/folders/1cS-N8vqTjVSSDg7XqG9VESdIGaXFHJwC?usp=sharing)|
 Places2(512x512)| 101M | [googleDisk](https://drive.google.com/drive/folders/1w6Amhdx0bbXInPP7w5sIJ3YT932bSOFd?usp=sharing)|

+#### Note: contour prior of pre-trained model is from the full image, then using a mask to get the masked contour map for training, so if you use the contour map from the masked image, there may be some issues.

 ## Train
 1. config the train setting in **configs/dataset_xxx.yaml**
 2. when train the different images size, the param to get mask need some change.